Marianne Garneau traces how the IWW carved out a unique training program and novel approach to organizing.

 At first, the IWW again borrowed materials and techniques from mainstream unions, courtesy of members who were “dual-carders,” working as organizers or stewards elsewhere, or having been trained by other unions, including at the AFL-CIO’s “Organizing Institute.”
 What began with fairly widespread techniques and strategies, with an added political critique of labor law, evolved into a genuinely different approach to building worker power, as the shop committee system was carved out.

 What follows is a nearly five-decade history of the IWW carving out its organizer training and its approach to organizing in general.
-I begin with some early manuals on organizing made available to the membership, and end with the latest developments in the current program.
+I begin with some manuals on organizing made available to the membership in the 1970s, and end with the latest developments in the current program.
 The research is based on a review of every training manual the union has produced since the 1970s, as well as archival materials such as the Industrial Worker newspaper and General Organization Bulletin, and a dozen in-depth interviews with current and former members.

 Prehistory of the current program: Organizing pamphlets and manuals from the 1970s through the 1990s